edgelevel/gitops-k8s/README.md

     # from the CLI
     argocd login localhost:8080 --username admin
     ```
-    * You might need to *allow invalid certificates for resources loaded from localhost* on Chrome enabling the flag `chrome://flags/#allow-insecure-localhost` to access it
+    * You might need to *Allow invalid certificates for resources loaded from localhost* on Chrome enabling the flag `chrome://flags/#allow-insecure-localhost` to access it
-    * *TODO using Ambassador*
+    * *TODO config Ambassador*
 4. First time only sync all the `OutOfSync` applications
     * manually
     * *TODO with a cronjob (optional)*